-An upfront fare is an exact price shown to a passenger for a trip before they request a ride, not an estimated range.
+An upfront price is an exact journey price shown to a passenger before they make a request.
 This exact amount is what the passenger pays at the end of the journey.

 Upfront pricing takes the following into account:

-- Traffic and other incidents: If the trip takes much longer than estimated due to traffic or other factors, your fare will be calculated based on the actual time and distance travelled
+- Traffic and other incidents: if the journey takes much longer than estimated due to traffic or other factors, the price will be calculated based on the actual time and distance travelled

-- Dynamic pricing: If applicable, upfront fare also takes into account dynamic pricing (also known as the surge) when demand is high
+- Dynamic pricing (surge): if applicable, upfront pricing also takes into account dynamic pricing when demand is high

-- If a passenger changes the destination during a trip, the upfront fare is adjusted to account for the distance to the drop-off location.
+- If a passenger changes the destination during a trip, the upfront price is adjusted to account for the distance to the drop-off location.

-With upfront pricing, fares could be lower or higher on a per-trip basis, however, as upfront rates attract more ride requests, this means more driver earnings in total.
+With upfront pricing, journey prices could be lower or higher on a per-journey basis, however, as upfront rates attract more requests, this means more driver earnings in total.